Skip navigation

 This course is designed to familiarize students with the key economic challenges facing developing countries.
 It will combine theoretical with empirical analysis and use specific examples from the developing world to deepen understanding of the drivers of economic development and the obstacles that stand in their way.
 This is an introductory course, without prerequisites, and is appropriate for students without prior course work in development.

-Instructor: Staff, Course Schedule: T/Th
+Instructor: Jonah Rexer, Course Schedule: T/Th

 Focus Areas: Research Methods